-At first, Tertullian was not a Christian, but in 0195 AD he discovers Christ and becomes a Christian of faith.
-And then, in 0196 he begins to write full of Christian texts.
+At first, Tertullian was not a Christian, but in 0195 AD, he discovered Christ and became a faithful Christian.
+And then, in 0196, he begins to write full of Christian texts.
 A Turkish African, Tertullian knew Greek but wrote in Latin for Roman speakers.
-Tertullian sought to unite the faith of the church with Jesus Christ and God through divinity.
+Tertullian sought to unite the church’s faith with Jesus Christ and God through divinity.
 Thus discovering the Tertullian Trinity.

-The value of Tertullian’s apologies rests on their extraordinary power of persuasion and persuasion.
+The value of Tertullian’s apologies rests on their extraordinary power and persuasion.
 More often than not, they become telling through the natural consistency of ontological data.

 Was Tertullian a church father?

-Papandulos particularly emphasizes the polemical character of Tertulia’s work, strongly supported by his practical skills.
-Legal thought and rhetorical art, together with sophism, says Papadopoulos, are Tertullian’s main weapons.
-All his argumentation has a legal-sophistic character because God is to be thought of more as the lawgiver, and salvation as obedience to God.
+Papandulos emphasizes the controversial character of Tertulia’s work, strongly supported by his practical skills.
+Legal thought and rhetorical art, together with sophism, says Papadopoulos, are Tertullian’s primary weapons.
+All his argumentation has a legal-sophistic character because God is thought of more as the lawgiver and salvation as obedience to God.

-According to history, Tertullian is considered to be one of the founders of the church and a father of the church.
-Tertullian is considered the church father who, more than any other, summed up the anti-intellectualism of the early church.
-Tertullian wrote: For philosophy is the stuff of the wisdom of the world, the unthinking interpreter of nature and God’s dispensation.
+According to history, Tertullian is considered to be one of the church’s founders and a father of the church.
+Tertullian is regarded as the church father who, more than any other, summed up the anti-intellectualism of the early church.
+Tertullian wrote: For philosophy is the stuff of the world’s wisdom, the unthinking interpreter of nature and God’s dispensation.
 Indeed, heresies themselves are instigated by philosophy.
 Our instructions come from the porch of Solomon, who taught us that the Lord is to be sought in the simplicity of the heart.
 So much for all attempts to produce a Stoic, Platonic, and dialectical Christianity.
 We don’t want minute debates about what it means to have Christ Jesus, nor inquiries after receiving the Gospel.